-For fiscal years 2021 and 2020, the Authority received no State appropriated funds from the General Assembly as set forth in Appropriation Act.
+For fiscal years 2024 and 2023, the Authority received no State appropriated funds from the General Assembly as set forth in the Appropriations Act.
 Section 41-43-50 of the 1976 Code of Laws of South Carolina authorizes the Authority to retain unexpended funds regardless of the source and expend them in subsequent fiscal years.

-In May 2007, the Authority relocated their office to space rented by the South Carolina Department of Commerce.
-During the fiscal years ended June 30, 2021 and 2020, the Authority paid \$35,857 and \$35,550, respectively, for rent and other administrative expenses.
+In May 2007, the Authority relocated its office to space rented by the South Carolina Department of Commerce.
+The rental agreement is adopted annually beginning on July 1 and ending on June 30.
+During the fiscal years ended June 30, 2024 and 2023, the Authority paid \$32,892 and \$31,668, respectively, for rent and other administrative expenses.

 In prior years the South Carolina Department of Commerce Division of Economic Opportunity transferred various loans to the Authority for no consideration.
 They have also transferred various agreements to the Authority in prior years under which the Authority receives grant program income.
-For the fiscal years ended June 30, 2021 and 2020, the Authority refunded \$18,003 and \$18,035, respectively, to the Department of Commerce for Community Development Block Grant for federal grant revenue received by the Authority.
+For the fiscal years ended June 30, 2024 and 2023, the Authority refunded \$0 and \$7,950, respectively, to the Department of Commerce for the Community Development Block Grant for federal grant revenue received by the Authority.
 These transactions are reported in these financial statements as a non-operating expense titled "intergovernmental refund expense".